Nov 092023

 Driving back to California on 120 miles of dirt roads, with a stop on the Nobles Emigrant trail to check out a cave

 This was such a solitary trip, even with all my cheerful and engaging camp mates.
 It is oddly humbling to feel so completely at home in such an extreme place.
 I had a lot of good, thoughtful solo time.
-I met people, coached and massaged people, served tequila, smoked and drank, talked VW’s and life endlessly, and wish I’d explored more.
+I met people, coached and massaged people, served tequila, smoked and drank, talked about VW’s and life endlessly, and wish I’d explored more.
 I perhaps saw half the artwork, watched the burns from a distance, did not go out into the psychedelic colorful craziness of the middle of the night, did not go to any of the dance camps, fall in love, or get seriously drunk.
 Something deep has been moving inside me this year, and my time in the desert feels rich in only the way deep stillness brings.
 Wendell Barry wrote:

 And the world cannot be discovered by a journey of miles,